Project e.Ko Hub – sustainable coworking in Thailand

 As you know, the food and kitchen is a big part of KoHub.
 Meat production is one of the world’s leading causes of CO2 emissions, water pollution, and soil depletion.
 We, therefore, decided to introduce a whole sub-menu with over 15 items dedicated to Vegan and Vegetarian food.
 We also created our new vegetarian KoHub burger for those missing western vegan food.

 Because a lot of sauce and curry paste contain fish sauce or scrimp, the KoHub kitchen staff have worked hard to come up with original sauces, that are 100% vegetarian and vegan – all our guaranteed items are now indicated on the menu.
 We are proud of our diverse and low-emission menu.

 It isn’t easy finding 100% organic produce on Koh Lanta, therefore we decided to grow our own.

-We’re hoping to spread knowledge about sustainable agriculture and organic produce to other parts of the island and even our own Thai staff, to show that it can be both economical and healthy.
+We’re hoping to spread knowledge about sustainable agriculture and organic produce to other parts of the island starting with our local staff, to show that it can be both economical and healthy.

 Recycling and waste reduction